furinehigh/Koinonia/README.md

 Now u can easily visit `http://localhost:3000` to get the result.

+# How was it build?
+Koinonia was build with crazy amount of mana and strong brain signals.
+Its my first community forum and I just want it to look super simple and clean.
+The design is mostly inspired by Reddit, but its more cleaner.
+Caching isn't implemented yet, bcoz it sucks sometimes...(me: "Why the post isn't updating, maybe its cached but whereeee..."  )
+## Tech Used
+- VS Code (my fav:)
+- Git and GitHub (to control the flow of mana)
+- NodeJS n NPM
+- NextJS
+- Vercel (for deployment, duh)
+- Mana generator, fr

 # AI usage
 AI usage on this project is very minimal, I have only used ChatGPT for dubugging and nothing more.
+I haven't used any types of copilot or smth(bcoz its sooooo annoying).

 # Theme followed
 Koinonia is a Siege(by HackClub) project and aligns with following themes:
 - Coins
 - Magic
-- Signal (upcomming)
+- Signal

+I will prob try to align Koinonia with all the upcomming siege themes :)